Skip to main content

 Contact information

-• Name and title — Full name, job title, designations
+• Name — First name, last name, preferred name, designations

 • Contact details — Email addresses, phone numbers, addresses